 1 vegetable or mushroom stock cube

 This is my own Massaman Curry Recipe and it is a mixture of a few different recipes which I have cooked.
 This always works well for me.
 Apart from the first 25 minutes of cooking the rest of the cooking time requires little work on your part.

-- In a pan, heat the oil on a medium head and cook the onion and ginger until it begins to soften.
+- In a pan, heat the oil on medium heat and cook the onion and ginger until it begins to soften.
 Then add the garlic and stir so the garlic does not burn.

-- On another pan fry and caramelise the butternut squash on a medium heat for about 15 minutes until you start to see a colour and the veg begins to soften a little.
+- On another pan fry and caramelise the butternut squash on medium heat for about 15 minutes until you start to see colour and the veg begins to soften a little.

 - Place the chopped potatoes into boiling water and par-boil while the butternut squash is cooking in step 2.